ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Then, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.

-If the link to the group-membership resource was registered in the Resource Directory (see {{I-D.ietf-core-resource-directory}}), the GM is responsible to refresh the registration, as defined in Section 3 of {{I-D.tiloca-core-oscore-discovery}}.
+If the link to the group-membership resource was registered in the Resource Directory {{I-D.ietf-core-resource-directory}}, the GM is responsible to refresh the registration, as defined in Section 3 of {{I-D.tiloca-core-oscore-discovery}}.

 Alternatively, the Administrator can update the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to update.